SLD Screening Assessments

 Screening for an SLD in reading (dyslexia)

-A screening test will evaluate the likelihood of the presence of dyslexia.
-Opportunity Knocks uses GL Assessment's Dyslexia Portfolio for this purpose, a tool explicitly designed to identify children who are experiencing difficulties known to be associated with dyslexia.
+A screening test can assess the likelihood of dyslexia.
+Opportunity Knocks uses GL Assessment's Dyslexia Portfolio for this, an in-depth, comprehensive screening tool designed to identify difficulties common to dyslexia.

-Testing takes approximately two hours and yields a 'discrepancy index' score, ranging from 'no signs of dyslexia' to 'severe dyslexia'.
-The index score is calculated by comparing results to those obtained from students with an existing diagnosis of dyslexia.
-The summary report also highlights any strengths and weaknesses, important for developing a learning plan.
+Testing takes about two hours and gives a 'discrepancy index' score, ranging from 'no signs of dyslexia' to 'severe dyslexia,' by comparing the results to those of students already diagnosed with dyslexia.
+The report also outlines any strengths and weaknesses, which can help in creating a learning plan.

 Screening for an SLD in maths (dyscalculia)

-While a screening test is often sufficient on its own to identify reasons for difficulty with maths, it can be followed by a full assessment of cognitive profile and analysis of specific knowledge gaps, if that seems warranted.
+A screening test is often enough to identify reasons for maths difficulties.
+However, if needed, it can be followed by a full assessment to understand the cognitive profile and pinpoint specific knowledge gaps.